 Taxes like property tax, sales tax, and transient occupancy tax comprise the largest portion of governmental funds.
-This makes up about 76% of the total revenues in this category.
-The table below breaks down the different revenues collected by the City in FY 2022/23 compared with FY 2021/22.
+This makes up about 72% of the total revenues in this category.
+The table below breaks down the different revenues collected by the City in FY 2023/24 compared with FY 2022/23 and FY 2021/22.